 - 1 1/2 cups shredded Monterrey jack cheese

 - 2 cups chopped romaine lettuce

 - 1 large tomato, chopped

-Heat a large non-stick sauté pan to a medium-high heat.
+Heat a large non-stick sauté pan or griddle to a medium-high heat.
 Cook quesadillas until golden brown and cheese is melted, about 2-3 minutes per side.
 Cut into wedges andn top with sour cream, lettuce, black olive cheese and tomatoes.